 Recipients of grants will be expected to:

-- Any resulting publications must clearly identify the COH Teaching & Outreach Grants Program as a funding source.
+- Clearly identify the COH Teaching & Outreach Research Grants Program as a funding source for any resulting publications.

 Other Funding Sources